jinuew/jinuew.github.io/_portfolio/project4.md

 ---
 caption: #what displays in the portfolio grid:
   title: E. Route Service
-  subtitle: Provide information about your location and the nearby commercial district.
+  subtitle: Provides the order of visit and the route for a combination of tourist sites.
   thumbnail: assets/img/team/지도.jpg

 #what displays when the item is clicked:
-title: Your Location
+title: Route Service
-subtitle: Provide information about your location and the nearby commercial district.
+subtitle: Provides the order of visit and the route for a combination of tourist sites.

 ---